sopacha/fastapi/README.md

 - OAuth2 with FastAPI
 - Using routers with prefixes and tags for better structure
 - Working with query parameters for filtering and searching
+- Implementing relationships between tables in SQLAlchemy
+- Designing and handling a voting/like system

 ## 🚀 Current Status
 Right now, the API supports: